vinceimbat/vinceimbat/content/roots x gravel day 02 makilings foot.md

 At the end of Forestry is the entrance to the Mt.
 Makiling Trail (MMT).
 Beside the trail are two branches that both lead to a dead end.
 The first dead end is wherever the Makiling Botanical Garden ends.
 The second dead end, I assume, is this: Banuyo.
 The last of the streets in Forestry I'm walking today.

 Before you reach the cluster of homes at the end of Banuyo, you will pass by a short bridge.
 At the mouth of the bridge are two interesting objects: a broken concrete staircase covered with vines that lead directly to the river below and a broken van at the side of the road left to be consumed by the forest.
-Over the fun, flowers blossom.
+Over the van, flowers blossom.

 It is just my second time to visit this scene.
 I was so enthralled by the van the first time that I didn't notice the staircase.
 I surrounded the van like a police enforcer looking at a crime scene.